SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 - Id: Unique id of the subtenant.
 - External reference: This field is for free usage, for example, you can add a link to the CRM system here or an internal customer number.
 - API requests: Number of API requests, including requests from  devices and applications.
-- Device API requests: Number of API requests called from devices
+- Device API requests: Number of API requests from devices
 - Storage (MB): The amount of data stored in your account.
 - Devices: Total number of devices connected to your account.
 - Subscribed application: This column shows number of applications that the subtenant is subscribed to.